 Since the acquisition of the La Cigarra Project, the Company has focused its financial resources and management effort on expanding the current resource size and delineating further discoveries within the project.
 Due to continued lower silver prices the Company began to focus on targets with the potential for high grade discoveries.
 In 2018, the Company entered into an option agreement to acquire two different properties with such potential.
 These are the Columba Project ("Columba") in Chihuahua State, Mexico and the Copalito Property ("Copalito") in Sinaloa State, Mexico.
-Both are classic epithermal vein system demonstrating potential for discovery of high-grade resources.
-Currently, the Company is focusing its efforts on a maiden drill program at the Columba.
+Both are classic epithermal vein systems demonstrating potential for discovery of high-grade resources.